 In addition to making financial logistics more streamlined, opening a joint account may also help you and your partner practice better communication about money.
 And though there may be some initial rough patches when it comes to disagreements about one another’s spending habits, there is a chance that the increased transparency could actually strengthen your relationship.

 But which account should you choose?
-There are a number of options, including a SoFi Money® cash management account.
-With SoFi Money, you can spend, save, and earn all in one place—streamlining your finances.
+There are a number of options, including an online bank account through SoFi.
+With SoFi Checking and Savings®, you can spend, save, and earn all in one place—streamlining your finances.

 Whether you decide to merge all of your finances or just combine them for certain expenditures, a joint account may play a role in developing a solid blueprint for successfully working together towards the financial goals you have for the future.